MaybeGriffin/MaybeGriffin/README.md

 <h3 style="margin: 1em 0 4px 0; padding: 0;">About Me</h3>
 <div style="margin: -4px 0 0 0; padding: 0; line-height: 1.5;">
-I'm Griffin Britt, a 25 year old software engineer, designer, marketer, founder, and veteran.<br>
+I am a 25 year old software engineer, designer, marketer, founder, and veteran.<br>
 <br>
-I have a strong passion for studying the Bible, following Jesus Christ, software/hardware, fully natural bodybuilding, grilling, MMA, reading, personal development, improving my community, and spearfishing.<br>
+I have a passion for studying the Bible/following Jesus Christ, software/hardware, natural bodybuilding, problem solving, automation, personal development, improving my community, mixed martial arts, grilling, and spearfishing.<br>
 <br>
 During my time in the Marine Corps, I initially served as a data systems admin before committing a lateral move into the infantry as a squad leader. <strong>E-4 Mafia</strong>.<br>
 After my time in the Marines, I worked at the AI avatar company, "Ratava" as one of two software engineers.
 I stayed until the development phase was complete, then left to launch my own company, "Den" while also pursuing other projects.<br>